- What Are Horse Racing Refund Offers?

 EV = (£20 x BE%) – (£1.8 x (100% – BE%)) = £0 Then, BE = 8.26%

-I’ll list up 10 horse racing refund offers in the order of higher probability & availability of lock-in profit method.
-From this purpose, I re-categorized them into 4 as follows;
+I’ll list up to 10 horse racing refund offers in the order of higher probability & availability of the lock-in profit method.
+For this purpose, I re-categorized them into 4 as follows;

 - A. Too Good To Miss (Guaranteed Larger Profit)

 - C. Should Pursue (Not Guaranteed Profit But Higher Probability)